LLM-as-an-Interviewer: Beyond Static Testing Through Dynamic LLM Evaluation: Related Works

 LLM-based evaluation is also used to simulate multi-turn interactions between evaluators and models in certain tasks.
 For instance, \citet{wang2023mint} evaluate LLMs by simulating user-model interactions in contexts where users provide feedback during tool usage.
 Similarly, \citet{yu-etal-2024-kieval} simulate knowledge-focused dialogues in multiple interactions to mitigate data contamination issues. \citet{li-etal-2023-interview} share a motivation similar to ours, as they are also inspired by human interviews.
 However, their approach is tailored to Conversational Question Answering tasks and emphasizes generating new questions during evaluation.

 LLM-as-an-Interviewer is a generalized benchmark that mimics a multiple interview process to better assess a model's capabilities.
 Our framework enables the simulation of diverse interactions, such as giving feedback and asking follow-up questions, which align much more closely with how humans use models in real scenarios.
-Additionally, the increased number of interactions in our framework reduces the evaluator's dependency on response length, while offering multiple opportunities through feedback to uncover the model's true ability, making it more robust across multiple runs.